 Report of contemporary case of deepening democracy

-Direct Learning: About 2 ½ weeks of contact classes once in 3 months; 8 hours of classes per day x 15 days equal 120 hours of class room education totaling 4 credits @ 1 credit for 30 hours of class room teaching.
+Direct Learning: About 10 days of contact classes once in 3 months; 12 hours of classes per day x 10 days equal 120 hours of class room education totalling 4 credits @ 1 credit for 30 hours of class room teaching.
 All contact classes are residential classes in order to facilitate continuous teaching/ learning.

 The duration of the proposed programme is one year.

 Students will need to complete at least 32 credits spread over the year to qualify for the PG Diploma.
 (Refer Table 1 for category-wise no. of courses and credits).